equenum/web_diffy/README.md

 # Todo:

-- Complete tests for ValueChangeDetectionStrategy.
+- Add error codes to all error logs like in ChangeDetector.cs.
-- Complete tests for SnapshotChangeDetectionStrategy.
+- Add the theme manager (https://github.com/MudBlazor/ThemeManager)?
-- Add error codes to all error logs like in ChangeDetector.cs
+- Add input validation on UI.
-- Add the theme manager? https://github.com/MudBlazor/ThemeManager
+- Restart jobs if target updates?
+Automagically or manually via a button?
-- Add input validation on UI
+- Add a button to manually pause jobs?
-- Refactor to minimal API
+- Add a settings to auto expand all resource target panels on loading?
+Same for the dashboard page.